aws-samples/aws-saas-factory-serverless-workshop/lab3/README.md

 <p align="center"><img src="../images/lab3/OrderService.png" alt="Order Service"/></p>

-<b>Step 7</b> – Finally, we can verify which that the correct Lambda function is the one being proxied.
+<b>Step 7</b> – Finally, we can verify that the correct Lambda function is the one being proxied.
 Select the <b>Integration Request</b> title from the top of the box at the right.
 This will display a view similar to the following:

 <p align="center"><img src="../images/lab3/OrderServiceIntegrationRequest.png" alt="Order Service Integration Request"/></p>